LUMII-Syslab/Matrix-SE/README.md

 and triangle labeling in the graph (_Triangle Finding_), and represent graphs as an adjacency matrix.
 Dataset generators for algorithmic tasks are available in [data folder](https://github.com/LUMII-Syslab/Matrix-SE/tree/master/data).

-We train the Matrix-SE model on input matrices up to size 32×32 and evaluated generalization on up to size 1024×1024.
+We train the Matrix-SE model on input matrices up to size 32×32 and evaluate generalization on up to size 1024×1024.
-Matrix Shuffle-Exchange results for algorithmic tasks on matrices compared with ResNet:
+Matrix Shuffle-Exchange results for algorithmic tasks on matrices in comparison with ResNet:
 ![](assets/matrices_results.png)

 ###  Sudoku puzzle:
 The Matrix-SE model is evaluated on the [Sudoku](https://en.wikipedia.org/wiki/Sudoku) puzzle-solving task.
 Our model achieves 96.6\% accuracy of on the hard Sudoku (17 givens) and 100% on easy Sudoku puzzles (24-36 givens).
 The accuracy represents the fraction of completely correctly solved test puzzles.
 Sudoku puzzle with 17 given clues from the test set and its solution obtained by the Matrix Shuffle-Exchange network:
 ![](assets/sudoku.png)